While July 4th celebrations can be tons of fun for us humans, the loud bangs and other fireworks noises can be downright

 Speak with Your Veterinarian Early about Anxiety Medication and Supplements

 Reach out to your veterinarian as early as possible (ideally even a month in advance) before July 4th.
 Your dog's dosage could be different since the last time they took the medication, or they might have medical conditions that can affect what medications are likely to be the safest or work best.
 And if your pet hasn't been seen by your vet within the last 6–12 months, they'll need a recent exam to receive a prescription.

 By planning ahead, you'll have time to give trial dosages to see how the medication affects your dog, and how long it takes to start working.
 Your veterinarian can also discuss what non-prescription options might work best for your dog, especially if they are unable to take prescription medication.
-There are quite a few options including pheromones (Adaptil has a pheromone diffuser, an on-the-go calming collar, or a pheromone spray), and anti-anxiety wraps like the Thundershirt.
+There are quite a few options including the Adaptil pheromone diffuser, all-natural Rescue Remedy for Pets, and anti-anxiety wraps like the Thundershirt.

 Proactive Exposure Training — Noise Desensitization for Dogs

 If you start ahead of time, you have a great opportunity to acclimate your dog to the sounds they'll hear on the 4th of July — from screeching bottle rockets to the deep booms of firework shells.
 This is "noise desensitization," and hopefully your dog was positively exposed to all different kinds of sounds during their critical socialization period.
 But all hope is not lost if they weren't — it's never too late to start!

 Help us spread the word about noise desensitization by sharing this step-by-step guide on Facebook: